pacthoen/BMW2_RNA_clust_vis/tutorial/tutorial.md

 >       - *"Calculate"*: `Custom`
 >       - *"Custom function on vec"*: `vec.std`
 >       - *"For each"*: `row`
+>       - *"Output formatting options"*: keep everything checked.
+Output should have column and row headers
 >    - See this [Screenshot](https://github.com/pacthoen/BMW2_RNA_clust_vis/blob/main/screenshots/Screenshot%202025-05-23%20085500.png)
 > 2. Use the the _Table compute_ tool to calculate the mean (mean)
 >    - *"Table"*: `VST normalized data`